ahnorton/annotation-manager/README.md

                 saves annotations to separate files, leaving original PDF files un-modified.

                 This effect is achieved as follows.
-Annotation manager watches the list of PDF files that are currently being viewed with Okular:
+Annotation manager watches the list of PDF files that are currently being viewed by Okular:

                 --  when a new PDF appears on this list its file is immediately backed up.
 If the PDF has a saved annotation file then its contents is appended to the PDF file being